elena-lavinia/ADM_HW4/README.md

      > A Jupyter notebook which provides the code of the project.

 2. __`functions.py`__:
-      > A Jupyter notebook which provides the code of the Hashing part of the project.
+      > A python file which provides all the functions that was used for our project.

 ![alt text](https://c1.staticflickr.com/6/5137/5474211395_8fd5618d0e_b.jpg "Logo Title Text 1")